Rutlands Australian Cobberdogs - Influential Bloodlines

-Zenith is a magnificent young dog with a gentle spirit quite wonderful in one so large.
+Zenith-a magnificent dog with a gentle spirit quite wonderful in one so large.
 Intuitive and sensitive, he is a quick learner and is eager to please.
 Zenith spent a few months under specialist Assistance Dog training and soaked up learning like a sponge.
 By six months of age he was able to identify 21 names on flash cards.

-Zenith is a goofy comical clown of a boy and yet so gentle that the youngest child is completely safe around him and could lead him on a string of silk.
-We feel sure that with his heritage of renowned Therapy Dog lines through his legendary grandsire Rutlands Kelby, he will be a treasure in continuing the sweetest therapy dog bloodlines in the world today.
-Big words, but he is just the boy to fulfil them.
+Zenith - goofy comical clown of a boy and yet so gentle that the youngest child is completely safe around him and could lead him on a string of silk.
+His heritage of renowned Therapy Dog lines through his legendary grandsire Rutlands Kelby, his blood continues its influence producing the sweetest therapy dog bloodlines in the world today.

 Zenith's 6mths old report from his Assistance Dog trainer placement - re printed with permission

 From: Gail Armstrong

 Subject: I shopped yesterday with the perfect assistance dog.

 Yesterday was a big day for Zenith.
 He went to the groomers and his behaviour was exceptional.

 Afterwards, we left the groomer and Zenith heeled perfectly at my side, he did not lag what so ever.
 He did automatic stands and sat at the first verbal command next to my leg.
 He dropped wherever he was told.
 He remained steady at all times.
 He did glance around a few times but when I said watch me he focused in on my face.
 He really was exceptional.
 He drove home in my girlfriends car and didn't move, the perfect passenger.